- About us

 In the USA or France or example, there are no ROPS approved plans, so we developed two UK Self-Invested Personal Pension arrangements called AMVE$T and €uVEST; in both cases these plans largely mirror the pension benefits offered from local plans in both those countries with underlying investment funds and ultimate benefits denominated in US dollars and €uro’s respectively.
 Both of these plans are as tax efficient as possible using current tax treaty allowances.

-For more information about this complicated picture please contact us.
+For more information about this complicated picture and QROPS in the USA, please contact us.

 One final word of warning the transfer of any pension from the UK to overseas must be overseen and certified by an FCA regulated UK adviser.
 Do not deal with firms who are not UK regulated by the Financial Conduct Authority.